Today's Top Gainer

 The policy on Related Party Transactions as approved by the Board is available on the website of the Company and can be accessed through the web link http://www.sunpharma.com/ policies.
 All contracts/arrangements/transactions entered by the Company during the year under review with the related parties were in the ordinary course of business and on an arms length basis.

-As required under Section 134(3)(h) of the Act, details of transactions entered with Related Parties under the Act exceeding ten percent of the annual consolidated turnover as per the last audited financial statements are given in Form AOC-2 provided as Annexure-E to this Report.
+As required under Section 134(3)(h) of the Act, details of transactions entered with related parties under the Act exceeding ten percent of the annual consolidated turnover as per the last audited financial statements are given in Form AOC-2 provided as Annexure-E to this Report.

 The details pertaining to composition of Audit Committee are included in the Corporate Governance Report, which forms part of this Report.

-The Board of Directors have constituted a Risk Management Committee which is entrusted with the responsibility of overseeing various strategic, operational and financial risks that the organisation faces, along with the adequacy of mitigation plans to address such risks.
-There is an overarching Risk Management Policy in place that was reviewed and approved by the
+The Board of Directors has constituted a Risk Management Committee which is entrusted with the responsibility of overseeing various strategic, operational and financial risks that the organisation faces, along with the adequacy of mitigation plans to address such risks.
+The Corporate Governance Report, which forms part of this report, contains the details of Risk Management Committee of the Company.
+There is an overarching Risk Management Policy in place has been reviewed and approved by the Board.

-In compliance with the requirements of Section 135 of the Act read with the Companies (Corporate Social Responsibility) Rules, 2014, the Board of Directors have constituted a Corporate Social Responsibility (CSR) Committee of the Company.
+In compliance with the requirements of Section 135 of the Act read with the Companies (Corporate Social Responsibility) Rules, 2014, the Board of Directors have constituted a Corporate Social Responsibility (CSR) Committee.
 The details of membership of the Committee and the meetings held are detailed in the Corporate Governance Report, forming part of this Report.
 The contents of the CSR Policy of the Company as approved by the Board on the recommendation of the CSR Committee are available on the website of the Company and can be accessed through the web link: http://www.sunpharma.com/policies .
-The average net profit of the Company for last three financial years is negative, therefore the Company was not required to spend on CSR activities during the year, however, the Company has voluntarily spent on CSR activities.
+The average net profit of the Company in the three immediately preceding financial years is negative, therefore the Company was not required to spend on CSR activities during the year, however, the Company has voluntarily spent on CSR activities.